-Here are 10 things to do in Sri Lanka that will exceed your expectations as much as they did mine.
+Here are 10 things to do in Sri Lanka with kids that will exceed your expectations as much as they did mine.

 1. Enjoy some fishy fun at Lellama Fishing Market

 You’ll smell it before you see it, a giant tapestry of fish laid out to dry in the early morning sunshine.
-At Lellama Fishing Market in Negombo, fishermen untangle fishing nets as workers stack and haul massive baskets of yellowfin tuna to market.
+At Negombo Fish Market, fishermen untangle fishing nets as workers stack and haul massive baskets of yellowfin tuna to market.

 Little stalls are set up selling the piles of fresh fish, crabs and assorted sea creatures.
 It’s fragrant, fabulous and an authentic introduction to the local way of life for those who love to get amongst the locals.

 2. Explore Sri Lanka’s best beaches

 Sri Lanka is encircled with gently arcing golden-sand and white powder beaches lined with swaying palms.
 Whether it is swimming, exploring coral reefs or just lazing under one of the aforementioned palms you desire, beach babies will be in their element.
 Mount Lavinia Beach in the west is a popular sea-bathing spot and the beaches at the fort town of Galle on the South West coast are famed for their beauty.
 Further South is Unawatuna and sleepy Mirissa, an intimate palm swathed beach, while at Kaththaluwa and Ahangama you can watch traditional stilt fisherman do their thing.